 Epidural During Labor

 An epidural during labor is given to help with the pain.
 It numbs the nerves from about your bra level to your knees.
-The plan is for about 80% of the pain to be taken away with the epidural — read my post — does labor still hurt with an epidural?
+The plan is for about 80% of the pain to be taken away with the epidural.
+Want to know more about how much pain to expect, read my other post — does labor still hurt with an epidural?

 You will still feel pressure.